-WIIS-NY will be joined by Colombians Laura Ulloa and Dr. Gladys Melo-Pinzon who will discuss what it was like to live through the conflict and shed light on the recent plebiscite and the prospects for peace moving forward.
+WIIS-NY was joined by Colombians Laura Ulloa and Dr. Gladys Melo-Pinzon who will discuss what it was like to live through the conflict and shed light on the recent plebiscite and the prospects for peace moving forward.
 Please find more about this event here.

 October 21, 2015: A discussion on "Diversity Beyond Gender": an off-the-record conversation about diversity in the workplace with Peter Apps, executive director of the PS21 think tank, and Asha Castleberry, a U.S. Army veteran and adjunct fellow with the American Security Project.
 To learn more about this event, please visit here.